The purpose of this document

 - Provide County Council services and anything we must do by law

-- Carry out our regulatory, licensing and enforcement roles which we have to do by law
+- Carry out our regulatory, licensing and enforcement roles

 - Make payments, grants and benefits

 - Act in connection with the prevention, detection and investigation of fraud

 - Assess how much you must pay towards your County Council service if a charge is made for the service

 - Listen to your ideas about the County Council’s services

 - Tell you about the County Council’s services.

 In some cases, you may be under a statutory or contractual obligation to provide information to the County Council.
 Further detail of where this applies and the consequences of not providing it, together with information about why we use your personal data in relation to each of the County Council’s services can be found in our privacy notices for council service areas.